 For more information contact:

-DEM Volunteers Department of Emergency Management Volunteers donate their time to the Emergency Management Office.
-They are also called EOC Volunteers or EOC Support.
-They do a number of activities with the department, including disbursement of emergency preparedness materials, promoting emergency preparedness, working with emergency management staff at the County Fair, administrative assistance, and helping Search and Rescue teams or in the EOC in the event of a disaster.
+Emergency Management Volunteers donate their time to the Emergency Management Office.
+They are also called ECC Volunteers or ECC Support.
+They do a number of activities with the department, including disbursement of emergency preparedness materials, promoting emergency preparedness, working with emergency management staff at the County Fair, administrative assistance, and helping Search and Rescue teams or in the ECC in the event of a disaster.

 For more information contact: